somof/CarND-Behavioral-Cloning-work/writeup_report.md

 ###1.2.
 Submission includes functional code

-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around both track 1 and 2 by executing

 ```sh
 python drive.py model.h5
 ```

-This model is adapted to both of track 1 and 2.

 ###1.3.
 Submission code is usable and readable